-Quickly find the answers to commonly asked questions.
+Quickly find the answers to commonly asked questions about Bitcoin.

-Double-Spending is the act of using the same bitcoins twice.
+Double-Spending is the act of using the same Bitcoins twice.
 There is only a 21 million set limit on the protocol and no more can be produced.
 So the network protects against double spend by the verification of each recorded transaction.
 The blockchain ledger ensures that the transactions are finalized by its inputs confirmed by miners.
-The confirmations make each unique Bitcoin and its subsequent transactions legitimate.
-If one tried to duplicate a transaction the original blocks deterministic functions would change showing the network that it is counterfeit and would not to be accepted.

-That’s the million dollar question, and there’s probably a ton of answers you could give yourself.
+That’s the million dollar question, and there are probably a ton of answers you could give yourself.
 Are you fascinated by money and technology?
 Do you want to push the boundaries of money itself and participate in one of the biggest economic experiments of the past century?

 If you’re a merchant – either online or brick-and-mortar – accepting Bitcoin is faster and cheaper than credit cards, and all payments are final.
 Fees are lower and there’s no risk of fraudulent chargebacks.

-Perhaps you think the value of Bitcoin will increase in future and want to invest in it.
-Or maybe you’ve been reading about the existing fiat currency/central banking and international financial system, realize something’s not quite right with it and want to place control of your money back in your own hands.
+Perhaps you think the value of Bitcoin will increase in future, and are interested in investing in it.
+Or maybe you’ve been reading about the existing fiat currency / central banking and international financial system, you have realized something’s not quite right with it, and want to place control of your money back in your own hands.
 Bitcoin allows you to do this.

-Bitcoin mining is analogous to the mining of gold, but its digital form.
+Bitcoin mining is analogous to the mining of gold, but in a digital form.
 The process involves specialized computers solving algorithmic equations or hash functions.
 These problems help miners to confirm blocks of transactions held within the network.
-Bitcoin mining provides a reward for miners by paying out in Bitcoin in turn the miners confirm transactions on the blockchain.
+Bitcoin mining provides a reward for miners by paying out in Bitcoin, and in turn the miners confirm transactions on the blockchain.
 Miners introduce new Bitcoin into the network and also secure the system with transaction confirmation.
-They are also rewarded network fees for when they harvest new coin and a time when the last bitcoin is found mining will continue.
+They are also rewarded network fees for when they harvest new coins, and until a time when the last Bitcoin is found mining will continue.

 Bitcoins can be bought from various sources.
-You can purchase them online using our website, an exchange or brokerage service that will enable you to buy Bitcoin with a bank transfer using fiat currency, a credit card, and some services also offer buying opportunities using Paypal.
-Bitcoin Cash can be purchased locally using Local Bitcoin, and from Bitcoin Teller Machines which are similar to cash ATMs that you find worldwide.
+You can purchase them online using our website or through an exchange / brokerage service.
+You can pay via credit card, debit card, bank transfer with fiat currency, and some services also accept Paypal.
+Bitcoin Cash can be purchased locally using Bitcoin.com Local, and from Bitcoin Teller Machines which are similar to cash ATMs that you find worldwide.

 Yes.
 Bitcoins can be sold in various ways.
 The currency can be sold online on our website, to an exchange or live in person locally.
 These same instances work similarly to the buying process.
 You can sell your Bitcoin to the exchange at the current price it's being sold for.
-More anonymously you can sell in person or use Local Bitcoin.
+Alternatively, you can sell in person or use Local Bitcoin for extra anonymity.

-Participants in Bitcoin transactions are identified by public addresses – those are the long strings of around 30 characters you see in a person’s Bitcoin address.
+Participants in Bitcoin transactions are identified by public addresses – long strings of around 30 characters you see in a person’s Bitcoin address.
 For every transaction, the sending and receiving addresses are publicly-viewable.

 Due to all of this, it’s more accurate to say Bitcoin is “pseudonymous” and not anonymous.
 Think of it as a less memorable email address or online handle.
 Even if it’s not your real name, someone out there can potentially find out who the real person behind the pseudonym is.